gonium/usb-iso-rs485/README.md

 # An isolated USB-RS485 adapter

+**NOTE: I will order some boards of the finished adaptor soon.
+If you want to buy one, please drop me an email: md@gonium.net.**

 I connected a lot of USB-RS485 adapters to my [smart meter readout software](https://github.com/gonium/gosdm630) and wasn't happy.
 Either the device is cheap and broken or works but is very expensive.
 The